 How to Plant an Herb Container Garden

-Herbs have been grown all over the world for centuries for their flavor and goodness.
-Used in a variety of ways, such as our recipe for Herbal Sun Tea, you too can learn how to plant your own herb container garden.
+Herbs have been grown all over the world for centuries for their flavor and healthful benefits.
+Learn how to plant an herb container garden.

 Choose a variety of herbs to plant for this project.
 We used bergamot, epazote, mint, lemon verbena, lemon balm, catnip, borage and lemon grass.
 All of these herbs like to grow in full sun and prefer moist, well-drained soil mixed with a little grit.
 This project will take one day to complete.